This microbiome test shows how

 What’s the difference between this Microbiome test and laboratory analysis?

 Atlas Biomed uses advanced technology to analyse the DNA of your gut bacteria.
-Unlike conventional laboratory analysis, the Atlas Microbiome Test not only qualitatively determines the composition of bacteria, but also calculates the proportion of different types of bacteria in the microbiome.
-The 16S rRNA sequencing technology that is used for the Atlas Microbiome Test is more sensitive: it can detect
+Unlike conventional laboratory analysis, the Atlas Microbiome Test qualitatively determines the composition of bacteria and calculates the proportion of different types of bacteria in the microbiome.
+The 16S rRNA sequencing technology used for the Atlas Microbiome Test is more sensitive: it can detect

-bacteria that cannot be cultivated in Petri dishes (the method routinely employed by laboratories for stool sample analysis).
+bacteria that nobody can cultivate in Petri dishes (the method routinely employed by laboratories for stool sample analysis).

 How do we know that bacteria affect our health?